vangj/jsbayes-viz/README.md

 Some gotcha's
 =============
-If you have very long string literals as values for the node id/values, then these strings will truncated to 5 characters at the current moment.
+If you have very long string literals as values for the node id/values, then these strings will be truncated to 5 characters at the current moment.
+Node names are also truncated to 15 characters.

 Lastly
 ======